-This is a guide covering everything you need to know about double exposure.
+This is a guide covering everything you need to know about double exposure in photography.

 What is Double Exposure in Photography?